-You can fund a prepaid card in seconds with as much cash as you like.
+By definition, there’s no such thing as a prepaid business credit card, however, you can load prepaid cards in seconds from your primary company bank account.
 To make sure no one overspends or carries out fraudulent transactions, you can add limits to each card and create bespoke rules – where they can and can’t be used, and on what.
 In short, no matter how many cards you share out, you have complete control.

 Every penny employees spend is automatically uploaded to a payment control dashboard in real time.
 Staff won’t need to manually submit their expenses, and your admins can automate their reconciliation.
 Plus, they can export all this data and more in a couple of clicks, turning raw data into actionable insight.

 There are no credit checks when you apply for Soldo, so you’re not at a disadvantage if you’re a new business or a sole trader.
 Likewise, your personal credit rating is never at risk: the only limit to what you can spend is the amount you choose to put on the card.

 Frequently asked questions